Alexrs95/shield-study-rappor/README.md

 It can fail if the host is an IP address or is empty when calling `Services.eTLD.getBaseDomain`.
 In such case, the study ends.
 For example, if the value stored in the preference is `foo.bar.com` the addon applies RAPPOR to `bar.com` and then sends the anonymized bit field out.
-Other possiblity is that the user's homepage is `about:home` or other `about:` page.
+Other possibility is that the user's homepage is `about:home` or other `about:` page.
 In the case of `about:home`, this is the value we use.
 In the case of other `about:` page, the reported value is `about:pages`.